 Hi Writerly Rockstar!

 I’ve been a published author for over ten years and I still learn new things or develop new processes every day.
+That includes My Plot Pacing Worksheet.
 There’s always a better/different/interesting/neat-o way to complete part of your process.
 When I began writing, I was 100% a pantser.
 I sat down with a vague idea in my head and took off.
 I flew by the seat of my pants and let the story take me where it willed.

 Pro: Lots of fun.